-"Substantial damage" means damage of any origin sustained by a structure sufficiently extensive that the cost of restoring the structure to its before-damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
+"Substantial damage" means damage of any origin sustained by a structure sufficiently extensive that the cost of restoring the structure to its before-damaged condition would equal or exceed fifty percent (50%) of the market value of the structure before the damage occurred.

-"Substantial improvement" means any reconstruction, rehabilitation, addition, or improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
+"Substantial improvement" means any reconstruction, rehabilitation, addition, or improvement of a structure, the cost of which equals or exceeds fifty percent (50%) of the market value of the structure before the "start of construction" of the improvement.
 The term includes structures that have incurred "substantial damage," regardless of the actual repair work performed.

-The percentage figure shall be added to any successive building permits that may be issued or have been issued within a contiguous 10-year span.
+The percentage figure shall be added to any successive building permits that may be issued or have been issued within a contiguous ten (10) year span.
 "Substantial improvement" is considered to occur when the first alteration of any wall, ceiling, floor, or other structural part of the building commences, whether or not that alteration affects the external dimensions of the structure.
 The term does not, however, include either:

-- (a) Any project for improvement of a structure, not required because of flood damage, that is necessary to comply with existing state or local health, sanitary, or safety code specifications that are the minimum necessary to assure safe living conditions; or - (b) any alteration of an "Historic Structure," if that the alteration will not preclude the structure's continued designation as an "historic structure."
+- a.
+Any project for improvement of a structure, not required because of flood damage, that is necessary to comply with existing State or local health, sanitary, or safety code specifications that are the minimum necessary to assure safe living conditions; or - b.
+Any alteration of an "historic structure," if the alteration will not preclude the structure's continued designation as an "historic structure."

+"Technical bulletin" means bulletins developed by the Federal Emergency Management Agency (FEMA), the California Department of Water Resources (CA DWR), or the Floodplain Administrator.
+Bulletins clarify specific requirements of Federal, State, or local laws pertaining to floodplain management.

+"Urban level of flood protection" means the level of protection that is necessary to withstand flooding that has a 1-in-200 chance of occurring in any given year using criteria consistent with, or developed by, the California Department of Water Resources.
+"Urban level of flood protection" shall not mean shallow flooding or flooding from local drainage that meets the criteria of the national FEMA standard of flood protection.

-- "Technical Bulletin" means Bulletins developed by the Federal Emergency Management Agency (FEMA), the California Department of Water Resources (CA DWR), or the Floodplain Administrator.
-Bulletins clarify specific requirements of Federal, State, or local laws pertaining to Floodplain Management. - "Variance" means a grant of relief from the requirements of this ordinance that permits construction in a manner that would otherwise be prohibited by this ordinance. - "Violation" means the failure of a structure or other development to comply with this ordinance.
-A structure or other development without an elevation certificate, other certifications, or other evidence of compliance required in this ordinance is presumed to be in violation until such time as that documentation is provided. - "Water surface elevation" means the height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, where specified, of floods of various magnitudes and frequencies in the floodplains of coastal or riverine areas. - "Watercourse" means a lake, river, creek, stream, wash, arroyo, channel, or other topographic feature on or over which waters flow at least periodically.
+"Variance" means a grant of relief from the requirements of this chapter that permits construction in a manner that would otherwise be prohibited by this chapter.

+"Violation" means the failure of a structure or other development to comply with this chapter.

+A structure or other development without an elevation certificate, other certifications, or other evidence of compliance required in this chapter is presumed to be in violation until such time as that documentation is provided.

+"Water surface elevation" means the height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, where specified, of floods of various magnitudes and frequencies in the floodplains of coastal or riverine areas.

+"Watercourse" means a lake, river, creek, stream, wash, arroyo, channel, or other topographic feature on or over which waters flow at least periodically.
 Watercourse includes specifically designated areas in which substantial flood damage may occur.

-6.12.112 Lands to Which This Ordinance Applies.
+6.12.112 Lands to Which This Chapter Applies.

-This ordinance shall apply to all areas of special flood hazards within the jurisdiction of the City of Oakley, as shown on the maps described in Section 6.12.114 of this Chapter.
+This chapter shall apply to all Special Flood Hazard Areas, and to other flood hazard zones when applicable, within the jurisdiction of the City of Oakley, as shown on the maps described in Section 6.12.114 and using best available data.

-6.12.114 Basis for Establishing the Areas of Special Flood Hazard.
+6.12.114 Basis for Establishing Special Flood Hazard Areas.